tmiddlet2666/coherence-docker-metrics/README.md

 This document explains how to run the Coherence Docker image and view metrics via Grafana using `docker-compose`.

+> Note: This branch uses Grafana6 rather than the latest, which seems to be quite unstable.

 In this example we startup 3 docker images:
 1. Coherence Community Edition (CE) version 21.06
 1. Grafana